 Go out there, tell everyone you are looking for a job, that doesn’t mean you should bug people by calling them up and down to ask about the job.
 That wouldn’t be nice.
 You’ll destroy the relationship even before it starts.

 Just know it.
 You should always be prepared for interviews.
 Be ready to crush it.

 Prepare your mind, you might not make it through all the interviews.
 But one will click.
 I was invited to over 10 job interviews.
 But just one out of the 10 made sense.

 Getting your first job is hard but as you can see it’s possible if it worked for me within 2 months after graduation I got a job with this strategy.
 Then it will most likely work for you.
 You just have to put in the work.

-You have a lot of resources: A swipe of my cover letters, CVs and those of others that have worked really well to help job seekers get a job quickly.
+You have a lot of resources: A swipe of my cover letters, CVs, and those of others that have worked well as well.